-Now, the U.S. Geological Survey (USGS) National Geospatial Program has collected Quality Level 2 lidar elevation data, which will be available for the entire state by mid-2021.
+Now, the U.S. Geological Survey (USGS) National Geospatial Program and other agencies have collected Quality Level 2 lidar elevation data for the entire state.

 The minimum cell size of Quality Level 3 data is 2 meters, and the minimum cell size of Quality Level 2 data is 1 meter -- therefore, the resolution of available lidar will be improved considerably.

-2015 USGS 3D Elevation Program Summary for Pennsylvania Fact Sheet (PDF) indicates that Quality Level 2 lidar data has expected benefits of $7.5 million annually for Pennsylvania.
+The 2015 USGS fact sheet 3D Elevation Program -- Summary for Pennsylvania (PDF) indicates that Quality Level 2 lidar data have expected benefits of $7.5 million annually for Pennsylvania.

 The top 10 business uses it lists for lidar are relevant to the work performed by DCNR and other state agencies: